John P. Gaines: Slave owner

 In 1825 Gaines purchased a plantation called Maplewood in Kentucky.
-Around a dozen enslaved persons worked this plantation, including the mother of Margaret Kite Gaines, who was born in 1833.
+Around a dozen enslaved persons worked this plantation, including the mother of Margaret Garner, who was born in 1833.
 Aged five or six, Margaret was put to work in Gaines' house, where her duties involved looking after his children.
 In 1849 Gaines permitted her to marry Robert Garner, whose owner, James Marshall, occupied a neighboring plantation.

 In 1849 Gaines left Kentucky to become governor of the Oregon Territory, and therefore sold Maplewood and its enslaved residents to his younger brother Archibald Gaines.
 In 1856 Margaret, her husband and four children escaped to Cincinnati, but a posse quickly tracked them down.
 As they were surrounded, Margaret tried to kill herself and her children (successfully killing her two-year-old daughter), rather than be returned to slavery.
 Garner's life inspired Toni Morrison's novel Beloved.

 Later life

 Gaines ran for the U.S. House of Representatives in 1855, but lost to Lane.
 Governor Gaines' appointment to the governorship indirectly lead to the death of several of his family, including his daughters Harriet and Florella, who died in 1850.
 In 1851 his wife Elizabeth went for a ride on the Clatsop plains and was thrown from her horse, which had become frightened by a wagon.
 Mrs. Gaines was crushed beneath the wagon's wheels and died from the injuries she sustained.
 After this tragedy his remaining children were sent back to relatives in the East.

 About 15 months after his wife's death, Gaines remarried, joining in matrimony with Margaret B. Wands, one of five schoolteachers recently sent to the state.

 John P. Gaines died December 9, 1857, and is interred in the Old Pioneer Cemetery at Salem, Oregon.